INL/BlackLab/doc/technical/design/plan-relations.md

 - `source_target` checks if the first's source equals the second's target

 The fourth parameter, `action`, indicates what to do when a match is found:
-- `combine` would create a span that includes both relations fully
+- `combine` create a span that includes both relations fully
-- `first` would keep only the first relation
+- `first` keep only the first relation
-- `second` would keep only the second relation
+- `second` keep only the second relation

-When using `combine`, you will need capture groups if you want to know which parts of the match correspond to what; see below.
+> **NOTE:** `combine` will retain the matched source or target from the first relation.
+For example, if we used `source_target` as our `matchtype`, `combine` would result in a span that has only a source (from the first relation) and no target.
+>
+> Trying to use the target on such a "half-relation" would result in an error.

+Capture groups could be used to identify specific parts of the match, just like with regular CQL queries.
+See below.

 Some examples follow.